Skip to content

 Note: The Taskchampion sync server is currently being pulled from the repository here.

-Steps to setup the Taskwarrior Flutter app with CCSync
+Steps to Set Up the Taskwarrior Flutter App with CCSync

 Troubleshooting